MARKET TRENDS

 Further, an architect has the ability to pull the appropriate permits needed to facilitate construction and can help source a custom home builder who will typically bring specialist sub-contractors and trades into the fold to manage and oversee the construction of your custom home.

-When brought in early in the process, an architect should also be able to consult on the efficacy of your prospective home site alongside your licensed real estate agent and other specialists, like a surveyor or a civil engineer.
+When brought in early in the process, an architect should also be able to consult on the efficacy of your prospective home site alongside your licensed real estate agent and other specialists, such as civil engineers.

 Finally, an architect will also be of use during the process of construction administration, where advocacy, coordination, and collaboration between you, your custom home builder, and various trades and sub-contractors is critical.

-In short, when building a custom home, engaging with a licensed architect will help provide form to the process of building your custom home.
+In short, when building a custom home, engaging with an architect will help provide form to the process of building your custom home.

-To find the best architect to design your custom home, it’s important the architect is first licensed in the state in which you want to build.
+To find the best architect to design your custom home, it’s important she is first licensed in the state in which you want to build.

-With local licensing requirements differing from location to location, it’s important to ensure licensing requirements are in place prior to contracting with an architect.
+With local licensing requirements differing from location to location, it’s important to clarify licensing requirements prior to contracting with a residential architect.
+As an example, in Virginia architects do not need to be licensed to design residential projects.

 Next, it’s important to see previous projects your architect has completed.
 This will be particularly important if you are seeking a specific style of home, such as a modern home or a waterfront home.